 The first president of New York University's governing council was Albert Gallatin, former adviser to Thomas Jefferson and secretary of the treasury in Jefferson's cabinet.
 Gallatin and his cofounders envisioned a "national university" that would provide a "rational and practical education for all."

-The result of the founders foresight is today a university that is recognized both nationally and internationally as a leader in scholarship.
-NYU is one of only 26 private universities in the nation to have membership in the distinguished Association of American Universities.
-Students come to NYU from all 50 states and from 140 foreign countries.
+The result of the founders’ foresight is today a university that is recognized both nationally and internationally as a leader in scholarship.
+NYU is one of only 27 private universities in the nation to have membership in the distinguished Association of American Universities.
+Students come to NYU from all 50 states and from 131 foreign countries.

 New York University includes three degree-granting campuses: New York City, United States; Abu Dhabi, United Arab Emirates; and Shanghai, China.
-In addition, the University has 11 global academic centers: Accra, Ghana; Berlin, Germany; Buenos Aires, Argentina; Florence, Italy; London, England; Madrid, Spain; Paris, France; Prague, Czech Republic; Sydney, Australia; Tel Aviv, Israel; and Washington, DC, United States.
-Although overall the University is large, the divisions are small- to moderate-size units -- each with its own traditions, programs, and faculty.
+In addition, the University has 14 global academic centers: Abu Dhabi, United Arab Emirates; Accra, Ghana; Berlin, Germany; Buenos Aires, Argentina; Florence, Italy; London, England; Los Angeles, CA, United States; Madrid, Spain; Paris, France; Prague, Czech Republic; Shanghai, China; Sydney, Australia; Tel Aviv, Israel; and Washington, DC, United States.
+Although overall the University is large, the divisions are small- to moderate-size units — each with its own traditions, programs, and faculty.

-Enrollment in the undergraduate divisions at NYU ranges between 129 and 7,330, and the University offers over 11,000 courses and grants more than 25 different degrees.
+Enrollment in the undergraduate divisions at NYU ranges between 135 and 8,316; the University offers over 6,000 courses and grants more than 44 different degrees.
 Classes vary in size, but the University strives to create a sense of community among students within and among the different disciplines.